Double Sided Lacing

 • Hold both flat shoelaces together to resemble a double-thickness, double-sided shoelace.

 • Using that double-sided shoelace, lace the shoe normally as per Criss Cross Lacing.
-At each set of eyelets, alternate the color that sits uppermost.
+At each set of eyelets, folding the laces carefully will alternate the color that sits uppermost.

 • At the top of the shoe, once again hold the two ends at each side together as though they are one double-thickness shoelace and tie a regular Shoelace Knot.